I think we are due for a little perspective on Russia.

 This should hardly come as a surprise.
 Just compare the defense budgets of the United States and Russia.
 The president recently signed a gargantuan $700 billion gift to the Pentagon, with marginal dissent from either party or their affiliated media outlets.
 The budget increase alone ($61 billion) exceeds Russia’s entire annual expenditure ($46).
 The U.S. military budget now equals more than the combined budgets of China, Russia, Britain, Japan, Saudi Arabia, India, and France.
 As Vice concluded, “it’s 14 times larger than the Kremlin’s budget.”

-Furthermore, covert American operations are deeply invested in interrupting democratic processes not only in Russia, but everywhere else.
+Furthermore, covert American operations are deeply invested in interrupting internal affairs not only in Russia, but everywhere else.
 This includes the heart of Europe, where corporate media is now pretending the United States has always respected happy norms and decorum.
 It is as if the Snowden leaks never happened.
 The Defense Department’s tapping of Angela Merkel’s phone never happened.
 The Obama administration’s spying on the German press, including Der Spiegel, never happened.
 The same administration’s outing of German government whistle-blowers never happened.

 Electoral meddling in particular happens all the time, both to us and by us.
 The U.S. government rigged the Russian election for Yeltsin in 1996, and then they bragged about it in a cover story for Time.
 (You can still find the cover online.)
 This followed the disastrous capitalist “shock therapy” of the early nineties and preceded the rise of the Russian oligarchs.
 Putin’s brand of nationalist resentment grew out of this moment of extreme collective humiliation.
 Meanwhile, Hillary Clinton is happily on record pushing for the tampering of Palestinian elections in 2006.